 Automation goes a step further by programming machines to operate without human intervention.
 Robotic arms that lift and move heavy items in warehouses are one such example of automated AI.

 In the world of supply chain management, machine learning is where most advancements are occurring.
 Engineers and data scientists are creating machines that can take outputs from multiple sources, analyze the accuracy of the data, and develop their models to make better, informed decisions.
 In other words, these are machines that are capable of autonomous learning and improving with experience.

 Supply chain companies have used machine learning in warehouse management to forecast demand and shipping times since the early 2000s.
 As algorithms have improved over the years, machine learning systems have been able to take advantage of big data to identify the most effective solutions for supply chain managers, whilst continuing to learn to make better analyses in the future.

-What are the potential applications of AI and machine learning?
+What are the potential applications of AI and machine learning for supply chains?

 Although AI and machine learning have been around for several decades now, they’ve yet to be widely adopted by most manufacturing and supply chain firms.
 The high cost of machine learning systems as well as their huge appetite for data are often cited as the key factors hindering small- and medium-sized companies from adopting them.